Vaginal & vulvar cancer symptoms & treatment

 How we diagnose vulvar cancer & vaginal cancer

-If you have any of the above vaginal or vulvar cancer symptoms, schedule a visit with your OB-GYN.
-They will discuss your personal and family medical history with you to determine if you have any risk factors for these cancers.
+Your primary care doctor or OB-GYN may notice potential signs of vaginal or vulvar cancer during your annual physical exam.
+They’ll will discuss your personal and family medical history with you to determine if you have any risk factors for these cancers.

-Next, your doctor will perform a Pap smear and gynecological exam to rule out other causes for the vaginal or vulvar cancer symptoms.
-Your OB-GYN may want you to undergo certain tests, or they may refer you to a gynecologic cancer specialist for testing, such as having a biopsy to collect and examine cells under a microscope to check for the presence of vulvar or vaginal cancer.
+Next, your doctor will perform a Pap smear and gynecological exam to rule out other causes for your potential vaginal or vulvar cancer symptoms.
+Your OB-GYN may want you to have testing done.
+Or they may refer you to a gynecologic cancer specialist for testing, such as having a biopsy to collect cells and examine them under a microscope to check for the presence of vulvar or vaginal cancer.

-We may also use these tests to determine if vaginal or vulvar cancer has spread:
+Your care team may use these imaging tests to determine if vaginal or vulvar cancer has spread:

 - Cystoscopy or proctoscopy checks to see if cancer has spread to the urethra, bladder or rectum.